bpp/bpp/README.md

 * SIMD implementations of time-consuming parts.
 * Linux, Mac and Microsoft Windows compatibility.

+BPP is a Bayesian Markov chain Monte Carlo (MCMC) program for analyzing sequence alignments from multiple loci and multiple closely-related species under the multispecies coalescent (MSC) model.
+BPP takes into account episodic and continuous gene flow through its implementation of the multispecies coalescent with introgression (MSC-I) model for episodic events, and the multispecies coalescent with migration (MSC-M) model for continuous interactions.

 BPP currently implements four methods:

-* Estimation of the parameters of species divergence times and population sizes under the multi-species coalescent (MSC) model when the species phylogeny is given (Rannala and Yang, 2003)
+* Estimation of the parameters of species divergence times, population sizes, and potentially introgression probabilities or migration rates under the MSC (Rannala and Yang, 2003), MSC-I (Flouri et al, 2020) or MSC-M (Flouri et al, 2023) models when the species phylogeny is given.

 * Inference of the species tree when the assignments are given by the user (Rannala and Yang, 2017)